 3. Wedding Motif.
 Colors are everywhere and since they’re so many, we need to come up with our own minimalist palette or else it would consume our time to think of how it’ll look good on our wedding theme, reception, entourage attire etc.

 4. Reception Venue and Caterer.
 One thing weddings should be great at is the food.
-It shouldn’t be from the best chef in the world or the best catering service in the town, but from a respectable catering service that would provide a world class and budget-friendly service.
+It shouldn’t be the best chef in the world or the best catering service in the town, but from a respectable catering service that would provide a world-class and budget-friendly service.

 5. Flowers and Decorations.
 Event styling is in.
 Like OMG I’m so in love with Gideon Hermosa’s event decorations!
 I just hope his rate isn’t as pricey as how fabulous his decorations were. *crossesfingers*

 6. The Bridal Dress and Groom’s Attire.
-Of course I already have my dream wedding gown designers in mind with the likes of Veluz, Veejay Floresca, Jazel Sy or Mel Orlina.
-They’re like my top 4 Filipino local designers that makes all brides look glamorous on their wedding day.
-Personally, I’m a huge follower on their instragram accounts and I always find myself drooling at their fab gowns!
+Of course, I already have my dream wedding gown designers in mind with the likes of Veluz, Veejay Floresca, Jazel Sy or Mel Orlina.
+They’re like my top 4 Filipino local designers that make all brides look glamorous on their wedding day.
+Personally, I’m a huge follower of their Instagram accounts and I always find myself drooling at their fab gowns!
 But looking at their rates now, everything seemed too expensive and out of our budget already.
-Though I do hope we could get to find a way to avail of their services with the full entourage on a budget-friendly rate. *crossesfingers*
+Though I do hope we could get to find a way to avail of their services with the full entourage at a budget-friendly rate. *crossesfingers*

 7. Entourage and Guest List.
 Since we’re both traditionally big families, we need to trim down our entourage list to the very most important people in our lives which would include our super close friends and colleagues.
 Yes, those people who helped shape who we are now and has witnessed our love story.